 At the heart of this type of travel in Europe is the Interrail pass – beloved of late teens and twentysomethings for generations.
 It’s great for families too as under-12s are eligible for a free pass.
 One adult can travel with up to 2 children.

 There are a multitude of passes available.
 Read through all of the options on the interrail website really carefully.
-We chose the pass which offered 5 days travel within one month (we went on a two-week holiday) and we broke up our holiday into 3 main locations.
+For our family interrail holiday we chose the pass which offered 5 days travel within one month (we went on a two-week holiday) and we broke up our holiday into 3 main locations.
 This worked for us, spending between 3 nights and 5 nights in a single place.
 We found this struck the right balance, allowing time to explore and relax in each location.

 Plan your trip